rafaeelaudibert/Sisopper.c/README.md

 ### Running the server 📁

-The server can be run with `bin/server` and will listen in the port `4000`
+The server can be run with `bin/server` and it will listen on the first available port

+### Running the frontend 🔀
+The server can be run with `bin/front_end` and it will listen on the first available port, and automatically try to connect to the server

 ### Running the client 📱

-A client can be run with `bin/client @handle` which will automatically connect to the `server` running on port `4000`
+A client can be run with `bin/client @handle` which will automatically connect to its corresponding `front_end`.
+The front_end is chosen based on an `@handle` hash

 ## Authors 🧙